morgan-tam/Project-Benson/README.md

 - Geographical distribition of women is consistent enought to be negligble in our model

 **DATA**
-- public datasets (esp MTA data) will contain an inherent amount of incorrectable error
+- MTA dataset contains an inherent amount of intractable error
-- matches from
+- cross-referenced datasets will introduce additional error (because values are not aligned with subway stations)
 - we will omit significant sources of error from our analays, but minor sources of error will persist